HA4ever37/D1Mini_OLED_MQTT/README.md

 # D1Mini_OLED_MQTT
-Minimal MQTT client using ESP8266 (D1 mini) and Wemos Oled 0.66
+Minimal fully automated MQTT client using ESP8266 (D1 mini) and Wemos Oled 0.66

 Features:
 * Wifi Manager to scan and connect to your wifi (no need for hard coded credentials)